nach oben

 Strong financial position

 “The REWE Group is in a strong financial position and has a clear strategic direction.
 This is the joint achievement of the Management board, the supervisory bodies and all employees.
-Building on this solid and successful foundation, we will continue to responsibly guide the company’s successful path in the future,” comments Stefan Lenk, Chairman of the Supervisory Board of the REWE Group, on the development.
+Building on this solid and successful foundation, we will continue to responsibly guide the company’s successful course in the future,” said Stefan Lenk, Chairman of the Supervisory Board of the REWE Group, commenting on the development.

-In the 2025 financial year, the company remains stable, investment-driven and growth-oriented despite challenging conditions.
+Despite challenging conditions, the company remains stable, investment-driven and growth-oriented in the 2025 financial year.
 Through targeted investments in price competitiveness, customer loyalty and international expansion, the company is laying the foundations for its future development and reaffirming its commitment to remaining a strong and reliable player in its markets.